-The Immunology theme studies chronic immune disorders that have a significant health and economic burden.
-This is due to their potential to cause organ failure and the requirement for complex immunosuppression protocols.
-We focus on (i) antibody-mediated disorders; (ii) thrombo-inflammation; (iii) glomerulonephritis and (iv) renal transplantation.
-Our theme combines the world-leading immunology and inflammation expertise within the academic Centres for Inflammatory Disease and Haematology with the translational research expertise of our multidisciplinary Clinical Centres.
-Our overarching aims are to ensure timely and accurate diagnosis, to optimise immunosuppression treatment and to develop novel therapeutics.
+The Immunology Theme studies chronic immune disorders that have a significant health and economic burden due to their potential to cause organ failure and the requirement for complex immunosuppression protocols.
+We aim to ensure timely and accurate diagnosis; to fully optimise immunosuppression treatment; and to explore novel therapeutics.

 The detailed Theme objectives can be found here.